-Now, select the MplPlot module and open its configuration dialog.
-Inside it, add two input ports of type ListOfElements: "InputList" and "X_Values".
-Also, copy the code listed below, in order to create the necessary information for the 2D plot, into the source text area and save your changes using the OK button.
+Now, select the MplSource module and open its configuration dialog.
+Inside it, add two input ports of type List: "InputList" and "X_Values".
+Also, copy the code listed below, in order to create the necessary information for the 2D plot, into the source text area and save your changes.